 All is not as simple as it seems

 The composition of butter, as well as margarine, is not static.
-It will be influenced by external factors.
-Feed, breed and the production season, animal husbandry practices influence the composition of butter.
-Whereas raw material availability and process impacts margarine composition.
+On the one hand, the composition of butter is influenced by external factors such as -feeding, -breeding, -production season and animal husbandry practices.
+On the other had, raw material availability and process impacts margarine composition.

 The downside of dairy

 Dairy products are potentially a source of hormones and hormone disruptors.
 Modern dairy farming methods require cow’s to be pregnant almost uninterrupted.
 Higher oestrogen levels ensue both in the cow’s body – as well as her milk.
 In addition, commercial use and exposure to herbicides and pesticides are known risk factors for increased levels of hormone-disrupting chemicals.
 Exposure through feed, water and air results in storage in the fat of animals (and humans).

 The tub of margarine comes with its own set of surprises too.
 You will find more than just ‘poly-unsaturated-heart-healthy-goodness’ inside.
 Potential ‘health’ benefits associated with margarine only applies to soft spread tub margarine.
 Brick margarine contains almost as much saturated or so called ‘bad’ fat as you would find in butter.

 Of equal importance, are the type of fats used to produce margarine.
 There will be variation depending on availability and naturally, cost to the producer.
 Hence, ingredients statement on margarine products usually only state ‘vegetable oil’ and not e.g. sunflower oil or cotton seed oil.
 However, the oils chosen are usually high in a specific type of fat called Omega 6.